mapbox/node-mbtiles/README.md

 The `mode` query parameter is a opening flag of mbtiles.
 It is optional, default as `rwc`.
 Available flags are:

-- `ro`: readonly mode, will throw error if the mbtiles is not existed.
+- `ro`: readonly mode, will throw error if the mbtiles does not exist.
-- `rw`: read and write mode, will throw error if the mbtiles is not existed.
+- `rw`: read and write mode, will throw error if the mbtiles does not exist.
-- `rwc`: read, write and create mode, will create a new mbtiles if the mbtiles is not existed.
+- `rwc`: read, write and create mode, will create a new mbtiles if the mbtiles does not exist.

 ### Reading